Anal cancer survivor: Why I keep returning to MD Anderson

 My physician thought it was probably hemorrhoids, too.
 He sent me to a specialist for a colonoscopy just to be sure.
 That’s how I learned there was mass about an inch long right inside my anal canal.

-My doctors in Denver couldn’t decide if it was anal or rectal cancer, so I came to MD Anderson, where I met with Dr. Cathy Eng.
-She gave me a definitive diagnosis: squamous cell anal carcinoma, a type of anal cancer.
+My doctors in Denver couldn’t decide if it was anal or rectal cancer, so I came to MD Anderson.
+My doctor gave me a definitive diagnosis: squamous cell anal carcinoma, a type of anal cancer.
 It had already spread to some nearby lymph nodes, which made it stage III.

 My anal cancer treatment